OutSystems/docs-product/src/develop/data/hipaa/decrypt-data-hipaa.md

 summary: Learn how to implement encryption in your apps to ensure HIPAA compliance in the OutSystems Cloud.
 ---

-# Decrypting HIPAA compliance data
+# Decrypting HIPAA compliant data

 To enable the decryption of an entity's data, do the following: